-Problem description Steps to take BP ACT LED (not present on MVI56E modules) remains OFF or blinks slowly MVI56E modules with scrolling LED display: <backplane status=""> condition reads ERR</backplane> This indicates that backplane transfer operations are failing.
+Problem Description Steps to take MVI56E modules with scrolling LED display: <backplane status=""> condition reads ERR</backplane> This indicates that backplane transfer operations are failing.
 Connect to the module's Configuration/Debug port to check this.
 To establish backplane communications, verify the following items: The processor is in RUN or REM RUN mode.
 The backplane driver is loaded in the module.
 The module is configured for read and write data block transfer.
 The ladder logic handles all read and write block situations.
 The module is properly configured in the processor I/O configuration and ladder logic.
 OK LED remains RED The program has halted or a critical error has occurred.
 Connect to the Configuration/Debug port to see if the module is running.
-If the program has halted, turn off power to the rack, remove the card from the rack and re-insert it, and then restore power to the rack.
+If the program has halted, turn off power to the rack, remove the card from the rack and re-insert the card in the rack, and then restore power to the rack.